CuraMap-Team05/CuraMap-Codebase/CODING_STANDARD.md

-# Care Connect Project - Coding Standards
+# CuraMap Project - Coding Standards

-Welcome to the Care Connect Project!
+Welcome to the CuraMap Project!
 To ensure our codebase is clean, consistent, and easy to work with, we’ve established these coding standards. *Please follow these guidelines carefully.*

 ---